Trier social stress test: Future directions

 Most work with the TSST has focused on physiological measures as outcomes.
 In 2012, Jana Campbell and Ulrike Ehlert conducted a review of 358 existing TSST studies to look at possible associations between emotional stress and physiological indicators.
 They found a high degree of inconsistency in the subjective measures used by such studies (a variety of Visual Analog Scales were used), and so the results of their analysis were inconclusive.
 They argue for a greater degree of standardization in the subjective measures used alongside the TSST so that in the future it will be possible to explore this relationship more fully.

 Some have also suggested that in the controlled conditions under which the TSST takes place, the emotional response elicited may simply be too weak and variable for it to be consistently correlated with the physiological responses.

-It is important to note that TSST is an active stress task; other research employs passive stress tasks.
+TSST is an active stress task; other research employs passive stress tasks.